Theodhor Haxhifilipi: The alphabet and other works

 It is not sure if Haxhifilipi invented the script, or was he the first one to bring it to Elbasan.
 According to Dhimitër Shuteriqi, the Todhri script could have been invented by Gregory of Durrës, who was also a teacher at the New Academy of Voskopojë, where Haxhifilipi was a student.
 The earliest dated text in Todhri's script is Radhua Hesapesh (daybook) of a local merchant partnership known as Jakov Popa i Vogël dhe Shokët (Jakov Popa Junior and Friends).
 The entries in Todhri's script start on 10 August 1795 and continue until 1797.
 An even older text written in Todhri script is discovered recently in family notebook in Elbasan, dated 1st of January 1780.
 Leopold Geitler (1847–1885) and Slovenian scholar Rajko Nahtigal (1877–1958) subsequently studied the script, concluding that it was derived primarily from the Roman cursive and Greek cursive from the 18th century.

-Other older texts, possibly written by Todhri himself, cannot be dated or confirmed.